oracle-livelabs/database/heatwave-movie-stream/add-data-mysql/add-data-mysql.md

     SELECT COUNT(*) FROM data0;
     </copy>
     ```

     b.
+Hit **ENTER** to execute the last command

+    c.
 You should see the following resulting counts

     ![row counts primary tables](./images/row-counts-primary-tables.png "row-counts-primary-tables ")

 9. Create two more data tables to be used by HeatWave AutoML

+    a.

     ```bash
     <copy>CREATE TABLE movies.data1 as select * from movies.data0;